aparedes91/UFC-Stats-Python/README.md

 5. Where do fighters often win?

 # Data Set
 This is an open-source data that is free and available to the public.
-The original information was scraped from the Ultimate Fighting Championship website [link](http://ufcstats.com/statistics/fighters).
+The original information was scraped from the [Ultimate Fighting Championship website](http://ufcstats.com/statistics/fighters).
 The data set can be downloaded by clicking on this [link](https://www.kaggle.com/datasets/rajeevw/ufcdata?select=data.csv).

 # Visualizations